colincam/chef-web-docs/doctools/dtags_readme.md

 manual edits to multiple files when making what is conceptually a single change.

 This turns out not to be a hard problem.
-It's the kind of problems that computers are very good at.
+It's the kind of problem that computers are very good at.

 What also makes the problem easy is that nowadays we use version